dbierer/php-class-notes/laminas-1-oct-2021.md

 * Get docs on Laminas console commands (and examples)
 * Debug stacked view models example
 * Why are partials able to read variable info from the calling view template?
+* Find examples of Laminas code
+* Get the name of the ZF1 equivalent to listeners and events

 ## Homework
+For 27 Oct 2021
+* Lab: Manipulating Views and Layouts
+* Lab: Forms, Filters and Validators
 For 25 Oct 2021
 * Lab: Creating and Accessing a Service
 For 22 Oct 2021